Johanklemantan/Week-2--Data-Integration-Using-Airflow-Dataflow-and-BigQuery-In-GCP/README.md

 ### Script Explanation <br>
 1. Task 1 : <br>
 A.Given 6 csv's file consist of keyword search and the number of it's keyword is searched.<br>
 Create empty table inside BigQuery using DataFlow.
-You can follow the process <a href='https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator'> here</a>.
+You can follow the process <a href='https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator'> How to Launch Dataflow pipelines with Cloud Composer</a>.
 To perform this task, I am using DataflowTeplateOperator as written in the template<br>
 To create these, a schema.json that tells GCP how to read the csv file per line is created <br>
 Result for no 1A:<br>
 <img src='./result/1a result.PNG'>